-Cannot stress it more that it is very important to pick out the right needle when you stitch with silk ribbons as it affects not only on a final result, but helps you to use the ribbon wisely.
-Using a wrong needle not only could make it difficult to work with it, but also may actually damage the ribbon.
+Cannot stress it more that it is very important to pick out the right needle when you stitch with silk ribbons.
+This affects not only on a final result, but helps you to use the ribbon wisely.
+Using a wrong needle not only could make it difficult to work with it, but also may actually damage your ribbon.
 We don’t want that to happen as natural silk ribbons are not exactly a cheap commodity and require careful handling.

 - Size 18 is perfect for 4mm and 7mm wide silk ribbon

 - Size 13 is for 13mm wide ribbon